CaesarWWK/cs/Discrete Structure/assignment1.md

 1.
-  (a): Roses are red, violets are not blue.
+  (a): Roses are not red, violets are not blue.
   (b): The bus is not late and my watch is not slow.
   (c): If a number is not prime then it is not odd and it is not 2.
   (d): If a number x is not a prime, then √x is a rational number.